i05nagai/memorandum/language/english_speaking.md

     * ask sb to leave
     * he ask for you by name
 * goof
+    * goof off
+        * to avoid work or waste time
+            * you'd better not let the boss catch you goofing off
+        * to avoid doing any work
     * goof around
         * to spend time doing nothing important or behaving in a silly way
         * the boys spent the whole summer just goofing around